Skip to main content

 const babelOptions = babelRule.use.options

-const pipelinePlugin = [ "@babel/plugin-proposal-pipeline-operator", { proposal: "smart" }, ]
+const pipelinePlugin = ["@babel/plugin-proposal-pipeline-operator", { proposal: "smart" }]

 if (Array.isArray(babelOptions.plugins)) { babelOptions.plugins.push(pipelinePlugin) } else { babelOptions.plugins = [pipelinePlugin] }